Mariner 10

 Mariner 10 was an American robotic space probe launched by NASA on 3 November 1973, to fly by the planets Mercury and Venus.
-It was the first spacecraft to perform flybys of multiple planets.
+It was the first spacecraft to visit Mercury and the first to perform a flyby of multiple planets.

 Mariner 10 was launched approximately two years after Mariner 9 and was the last spacecraft in the Mariner program.
 (Mariner 11 and Mariner 12 were allocated to the Voyager program and redesignated Voyager 1 and Voyager 2.)

 The mission objectives were to measure Mercury's environment, atmosphere, surface, and body characteristics and to make similar investigations of Venus.
 Secondary objectives were to perform experiments in the interplanetary medium and to obtain experience with a dual-planet gravity assist mission.
 Mariner 10's science team was led by Bruce C. Murray at the Jet Propulsion Laboratory.

 Design and trajectory

-Mariner 10 was the first spacecraft to make use of an interplanetary gravitational slingshot maneuver, using Venus to bend its flight path and bring its perihelion down to the level of Mercury's orbit.
+Mariner 10 was the first mission to use a gravity assist from one planet (in this case, Venus) to reach another planet.
+It used Venus to bend its flight path and bring its perihelion down to the level of Mercury's orbit.
 This maneuver, inspired by the orbital mechanics calculations of the Italian scientist Giuseppe Colombo, put the spacecraft into an orbit that repeatedly brought it back to Mercury.
 Mariner 10 used the solar radiation pressure on its solar panels and its high-gain antenna as a means of attitude control during flight, the first spacecraft to use active solar pressure control.

 The components on Mariner 10 can be categorized into four groups based on their common function.
 The solar panels, power subsystem, attitude control subsystem, and the computer kept the spacecraft operating properly during the flight.
 The navigational system, including the hydrazine rocket, would keep Mariner 10 on track to Venus and Mercury.
 Several scientific instruments would collect data at the two planets.
 Finally, the antennas would transmit this data to the Deep Space Network back on Earth, as well as receive commands from Mission Control.
 Mariner 10's various components and scientific instruments were attached to a central hub, which was roughly the shape of an octagonal prism.
 The hub stored the spacecraft's internal electronics.
 The Mariner 10 spacecraft was manufactured by Boeing.
 NASA set a strict limit of US$98 million for Mariner 10's total cost, which marked the first time the agency subjected a mission to an inflexible budget constraint.
 No overruns would be tolerated, so mission planners carefully considered cost efficiency when designing the spacecraft's instruments.
 Cost control was primarily accomplished by executing contract work closer to the launch date than was recommended by normal mission schedules, as reducing the length of available work time increased cost efficiency.
 Despite the rushed schedule, very few deadlines were missed.
 The mission ended up about US$1 million under budget.